 • I will make every effort to maintain open two-way communication.
 If we do not share a common language, I will work with you to find someone who can interpret.

 • I have incorporated these principles in my daily operations and my overall business plan.
 I would be proud to share the plan with you.

 • I am here to help you meet your real estate needs because you are the reason I am in business.

 • Please let me know about any cultural or special needs that you have so that our business relationship will be comfortable and successful.

 John E. Baer, SRES, SRS is a NYS licensed real estate salesperson associated with Berkshire Hathaway HomeServices Westchester Properties of Scarsdale and Larchmont.
-He can be reached for questions at 914/600-6086 or at 914/844-2059.
+A member of the Berkshire Hathaway Diversity and Inclusion Committee, John has in the last three and a half years earned the month’s “Top Selling Award” nine times in the Scarsdale office.
+He can be reached for questions at 914/844-2059.
 His website is www.WestchesterHomes.info.